 Botanical Name: Sansevieria trifasciata

-Also known as the mother-in-law’s tongue, a study done at Naresuan University, Phitsanulok, Thailand validates it as one of the most oxygen producing indoor plants as it was able to absorb carbon dioxide at 0.49 ppm/m3 in the closed system.
+Also known as the mother-in-law’s tongue, a study done at Naresuan University, Phitsanulok, Thailand, validates it as one of the most oxygen-producing indoor plants as it could absorb carbon dioxide at 0.49 ppm/m3 in the closed system.

 As it’s a CAM plant, it also emits oxygen and absorbs carbon dioxide at night, along with benzene, formaldehyde, xylene, and toluene.
-To know more about snake plant benefits, click here.
+To learn more about snake plant benefits, click here.

 Check out our article on growing snake plants at home here

 Botanical Name: Ficus Benjamina

 According to research by the Pukyong National University, Busan, Korea–The weeping fig was successful in lowering the concentration of CO2 from the air, thereby bumping up the oxygen levels by a considerable margin.

 According to an article published on South Dakota State University extension, orchid releases oxygen at night, making it one of the best plants for bedrooms.

 The lovely flowers of the plant will also make the space more aesthetic.
 Check out our article on growing orchids indoors here.